beenotung/live-tsc/README.md

 You can run the speed test on your machine by running `npx ts-node src/test/measure-speed.ts`

+## Todo

+The watch mode seems not working on mac mini, maybe use polling as fallback.

 ## License

 This project is licensed with [BSD-2-Clause](./LICENSE)